redhat-actions/openshift-actions-runner-installer/README.md

     # Now that the above job has ensured the runner container exists,
     # we can run our workflow inside it.
     name: OpenShift Self Hosted Workflow
+    # Add other labels here if you have to filter by a runner type.
     runs-on: [ self-hosted ]
     needs: install-runner

     steps:
       - run: hostname
       - run: ls -Al
+      # ... etc
 ```

 ## Inputs